Not what you want?

 鋼 is the Chinese character and Japanese Kanji for steel (as in iron mixed with carbon and other elements to make it stronger).

 This can also be the name Hagane in Japanese.
 Like Mr. Steel in English.
-It can also be pronounced as Tsuyoshi or Kou when used as personal or given names in Japan.
+It can also be pronounced as Tsuyoshi or Kou when used as a personal or given name in Japan.

 This in-stock artwork might be what you are looking for, and ships right away...